Faifley Credit Union Ltd

 Any amounts paid into the account after 31 October 2020 will not be added to your savings balance.

 FSCS will send payment to the address that the credit union held on its database.

 If you didn't notify the credit union of your change of address before it failed, or you notified it but didn't receive confirmation that the records had been updated before it failed, we will need to see evidence of the change of address before any compensation payment can be made.

-Please contact the Joint Administrators with evidence of the change of address.
-You can contact them on 0141 432 1128, 0113 244 5141; or e-mail email@example.com.
-Once confirmed they'll instruct FSCS to make payment to the new address.
+Please contact FSCS with evidence of the change of address.
+Once confirmed we'll make a payment to the new address.

 Documents that can be used as evidence include a council tax bill, a utility bill (not a mobile phone bill) or a benefits entitlement letter, as long as they are less than three months old.

 If you've already banked the cheque payment, you do not need to take any further action.